sid-sethi/Generate-ERs/README.md

 ## Input

 - Ensembl GTF annotation: http://ftp.ensembl.org/pub/current_gtf/homo_sapiens/
 - Aligned RNA-seq reads in bigwig format.
 Multiple RNA-seq replicates can be provided.
-Please note that contig names in the bigwig should be UCSC style: chr1, chr2 .... chrM
+Please note that contig names in the bigwig should be Ensembl style: `1`, `2`.... `MT`.
 - chromosome lengths are required by the code.
-A file containing chromosome lengths for hg38 is provided in /data and is automatically used.
+A file containing chromosome lengths for hg38 is provided in `/data` and is automatically used by the pipeline.

 ## Output